List of tallest buildings in Miami

 The rate of construction in Miami has been cited as an example of Manhattanization.
 Of the over 78 completed and topped out skyscrapers taller than 492 ft (150 m) in Miami, only five—less than one twelfth—were built before 2000.
-Miami is among the fastest-growing skylines in the United States and in North America, with over ten such buildings under construction as of 2025.
+Miami is among the fastest-growing skylines in the United States and in North America.
 Due to the proximity and alignment of the runways of Miami International Airport, there is a height limit of 1049 ft above sea level in the city.
 The under construction Waldorf Astoria Miami will meet this limit when it is completed in 2028.
 The 100-story hotel is one of several supertall skyscrapers, buildings taller than 984 ft (300 m), that are approved in Miami, which are all bounded by the limit.

 The city's main skyline is located in Greater Downtown Miami which runs north to south along the city's coast on Biscayne Bay, originating from the Central Business District along the Miami River and extending to Brickell in the south, and northwards to the Park West, Arts & Entertainment, and Edgewater districts.
 It also includes the small triangular island of Brickell Key, just off the coast from Brickell.
 The skyline is mostly bound to the west by Interstate 95.
 Unlike many American cities, Miami's skyline is dominated by residential, hotel, and mixed-use towers.
 Another cluster of high-rises sits in Coconut Grove, southwest of downtown.
-Several high-rise clusters have risen throughout the metropolitan area, notably around Douglas Road station, and in the nearby cities of Coral Gables, Dadeland, Fort Lauderdale, West Palm Beach, Hallandale Beach, Hollywood, Dania Beach, Miami Beach, North Miami Beach, North Miami, Aventura and Sunny Isles Beach, the latter of which has 17 skyscrapers taller than 492 ft (150 m) itself.
+Several high-rise clusters have risen throughout the metropolitan area, notably around Douglas Road station, and in the nearby cities of Coral Gables, Dadeland, Pompano Beach, Fort Lauderdale, West Palm Beach, Hallandale Beach, Hollywood, Dania Beach, Bal Harbour, North Bay Village, Miami Beach, North Miami Beach, North Miami, Aventura and Sunny Isles Beach, the latter of which has 17 skyscrapers taller than 492 ft (150 m) itself.